Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Methods

 Making the linear noise drive approximation (by setting $\epsilon=0$), we find the overall phase $\nu(t)$:

 We immediately read off the real part of $\nu(t)$ as Eq.~\eqref{eq:phi}, and the imaginary part of $\nu(t)$ as Eq.~\eqref{eq:lambda-add}, upon replacement of $\gff$ using Eq.~\eqref{eq:alpha-s}.

-\section{Linear noise drive approximation}
+\subsection{Linear noise drive approximation}

-We analyze here the effects of the unwanted displaced-frame residual phase noise term $\detr\xi_s(t)\hat{d}^\dagger\hat{d}$ (c.f.~Eq.~\eqref{eq:Hspecprime}), and derive Eqs.~\eqref{eq:linear-valid} and \eqref{eq:squeezing-condition} that determine when it is valid to drop this interaction.
-We also derive an approximate expression that describes the small amount of extra qubit dephasing that would result from retaining the residual phase noise coupling, and confirm via explicit numerical simulations its validity.
+We analyze here the effects of the unwanted displaced-frame spurious phase noise term $\detr\xi_{\rm s}(t)\hat{d}^\dagger\hat{d}$ (c.f.~Eq.~\eqref{eq:Hspecprime}), and derive Eqs.~\eqref{eq:linear-valid} and \eqref{eq:squeezing-condition} that determine when it is valid to drop this interaction.
+We also derive an approximate expression that describes the small amount of extra qubit dephasing that would result from retaining the spurious phase noise coupling, and confirm via explicit numerical simulations its validity.